Vavinan/tp/docs/UserGuide.md

 ## Introduction

 BudgetBuddy is a desktop app for managing personal finances, optimized for use via a Command Line Interface (CLI).
 It offers the tracking of income and expenses of multiple accounts and even provides insights of your financial activities.

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
 2. Down the latest version of `tp.jar` from [here](https://github.com/AY2324S2-CS2113-T15-2/tp/releases/latest).
 3. Copy the file to the folder you want to use as the home folder for your BudgetBuddy app.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tp.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you added the jar file to, and use the `java -jar tp.jar` command to run the application.
-5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will prompt the help feature.
+5. When prompted, type the command into the terminal and press Enter to execute it. e.g. typing `help` and pressing Enter will prompt the help feature.

 ## Features